How to Check Uptime on Windows

 Step 1: Open Task Manager

-• Press Ctrl + Shift + Esc to open Task Manager directly
+- Press Ctrl + Shift + Esc to launch Task Manager directly

-• Or press the Windows key, type Task Manager, and select it from the Start menu
+- Or press the Windows key, type Task Manager, and select it

 Alternative Method